Empowering pupils for a fulfilling journey through learning and work

 many specialists, one team

-All staff at Dean Close are members of the Careers team and are a key source of front-line advice to subject students and tutees.
+All staff at Dean Close are members of the Careers team and are a key source of front-line advice to subject pupils and tutees.
 They are supported in this by:

 - Z Suckle – Head of Careers & Library Services